 Last year, Wananchi Group announced plans to raise between Sh4.3 billion ($50 million) and Sh8.7 billion ($100 million) to aid in the expansion of its cable business in Tanzania and Uganda before the end of 2014.The firm had also drawn expansion plans into Malawi.

-In 2011, Wananchi was able to raise Sh4.9 in growth capital from investors including Liberty Global, Oppenheimer Funds, Canada-based emerging markets fund manager Sarona Asset Management, and African private equity firm East Africa Capital Partners.
+In 2011, Wananchi was able to raise $57.5mn in growth capital from investors including Liberty Global, Oppenheimer Funds, Canada-based emerging markets fund manager Sarona Asset Management, and African private equity firm East Africa Capital Partners.
 The $57.5 million worth of growth capital was to extend deployment of its Nairobi-based fibre network to other parts of the country and expansion into Uganda, Tanzania, Ethiopia, Eritrea, South Sudan, Rwanda, Burundi, Malawi and Somalia by 2015.

-It’s major competitor and market leader DStv has a huge war chest that the money Wananchi is rasing and DStv has alsoready launched and expanded in many of these African markets.
-Wananchi’s only power lays on its home and office internet services which are popular among the yuouth regionally.
+It’s major competitor and market leader DStv has a huge war chest that the money Wananchi is raising and DStv has also already launched and expanded in many of these African markets.
+Wananchi’s only power is on its home and office internet services which are popular among the youth regionally.

 Wananchi Group, owners of the Zuku Fiber, Zuku pay TV and Simbanet business services brands, today announced the closure of a $130m financing to fund its growth and expansion in East and Southern Africa.